 - Steam & flare header system in a pipe rack.

-Allowable Value for Seismic Analysis
+Stress Allowable Values for Piping Seismic Analysis

-As per code ASME B 31.3, the longitudinal stresses generated due to sustained and occasional loads should be within 1.33 times Sh (Basic allowable stress at hot temperature) value.
+As per code ASME B31.3, the longitudinal stresses generated due to sustained and occasional loads should be within 1.33 times Sh (Basic allowable stress at hot temperature) value.
 So We have to add Sustained stress and occasional stress such that the scalar combination of the same remains within the limit specified by the code.
-Normally the nozzle load checking is not required for seismic analysis.
+Normally nozzle load checking is not required for seismic analysis.
 However few companies need the nozzle load checking at the seismic condition for static equipment.
 Sometimes the allowable nozzle load can be increased by 50% for checking in occasional cases.
-However, nozzle load checking is not required at the seismic case for rotating equipment.
+However, nozzle load checking is not required in the seismic case for rotating equipment.
 The following article will describe steps to perform the static method of seismic analysis in Caesar II.

-Seismic Analysis in Caesar II
+Seismic Analysis of Piping System using Caesar II

 The first step in the static seismic analysis is to collect the seismic coefficient.
 Sometimes the value of the seismic coefficient is provided directly and sometimes enough data is provided to calculate the same.
 The following equation (as per IS 1893) can be used to calculate the seismic co-efficient: